 This is the thing – when you see the cost of living in Mexico posts on the Internet, a lot of those posts don’t really explain that it varies by area.

 When I was hunting for the best places to live in Mexico, I thought that all these places will have the same rent prices but I was really surprised about the big difference, believe me!

 For example, I am living in Puerto Vallarta right now and am currently preparing for my next move.
-In my head, Puerto Vallarta cost of living is expensive because of the ‘whiteness’ but I was so shocked how the rent prices in Mexico City are double!
+In my head, Puerto Vallarta cost of living is expensive because there are many expats living here but I was so shocked how the rent prices in Mexico City are double!

 Since food is cheaper in Mexico City, I implied that rent prices will be lower but it wasn’t the case.
 I was really astounded by the big difference not to mention the houses in Puerto Vallarta are way bigger and have outdoor space.

 Personally, I vote Oaxaca City as the cheapest place to live in Mexico, then La Paz (Baja California Sur).
 For you to understand better, let’s do the math.

 A one-bedroom apartment in Oaxaca City (nice area) ranges from US$150 – US$300.
 In Mexico City, that will be around US$500 – US$650 and in Puerto Vallarta, that’s like US$300 – US$450.